-Hello ladies & gents – welcome to OGNO’s third weekly digital marketing roundup!
+Hello ladies & gents – welcome to OGNO’s digital marketing weekly roundup #3!

 In today’s roundup we’ll be sharing some of our favorite articles on the topics of digital marketing, search engines, business, startups, scaleups and innovation with you 😉

 Since last week was a holiday, this week’s roundup is going to be extra juicy – so sit back and enjoy some interesting & valuable reading material we chose specially for you!